MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Merge-VHD.md

-This example merges the virtual hard disk from Child4 to Child2, for a virtual disk chain with Child4 as a child of Child3, Child3 as a child of Child2, Child2 as a child of Child1, and Child1 as a child of Parent, and with the virtual hard disk file for each located in C:\test.
-This example merges all data from Child4 and Child3 up to Child2.
-Child4.vhdx and Child3.vhdx aren't deleted, but are no longer valid virtual hard disk files after the operation.
+This example merges the virtual hard disk from Child4 to Child2, for a virtual disk chain with Child4 as a child of Child3, Child3 as a child of Child2, Child2 as a child of Child1, and Child1 as a child of Parent, and with the virtual hard disk file for each located in `C:\test`.
+This example merges all data from Child4 and Child3 up to Child2. **Child4.vhdx** and **Child3.vhdx** aren't deleted, but are no longer valid virtual hard disk files after the operation.

 ## PARAMETERS